M66B/NetGuard/FAQ.md

 * R = RST

 For a detailed explanation see [here](https://en.wikipedia.org/wiki/Transmission_Control_Protocol).

+Only TCP, UDP and ICMP ping traffic can be routed through the Android VPN service.
+All other traffic will be dropped and will be shown as blocked in the global traffic log.
+This is almost never a problem on an Android device.

 <a name="FAQ28"></a>
 **(28) Why is Google connectivity services allowed internet access by default?**